RedAntsSec/Diy.finder/README.md

 The Code is written in Python3.8 and following modules has been
 used:
 1) requests
-# Call to me or my team
+# Call me or my team
 You can contact me by this email (For any bugs , suggestions and ...) : j0hn.redants@secmail.pro

 Our page and channel in Github and Telegram : @RedAntsSec